mjsonofharry/replay/README.md

 # replay
-A functional API for using regular expressions to parse ROA files.
+A functional API that uses regular expressions to parse replay (.roa) files from Rivals of Aether.